yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 Still on fire, and with more work to come, Blinkhawk hasn’t stopped.
 For something light, he decided to refactor a big part of [Accelerate DMA](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2023/#project-yfc-175) to do {{< gh-hovercard "10082" "texture downloads" >}} through the texture cache instead.
 The result is a return to the performance `Pokémon Sword & Shield` and `Hyrule Warriors: Age of Calamity` had before the old Y.F.C 1.75 changes.
-Add up the gains from Y.F.C 1.90, and you have a winner for low end systems!
+Add up the gains from Y.F.C 1.90, and you have a winner for low-end systems!

 We have many more changes Blinkhawk implemented, but they didn’t make it in time for the deadline for the progress report, so we will be mentioning them next month.